-Ms. Yacoubian’s work centers on conflict analysis and prevention in the Middle East, with a specific focus on Syria, Iraq, and Lebanon.
+Since returning to USIP as a senior advisor in 2017, her work has focused on Syria, Lebanon and Iraq.
+Additional research interests include Russia’s role in the Middle East and violent extremism.
 In 2019, she served as executive director of the Congressionally-appointed Syria Study Group, which USIP was mandated to facilitate.
-Additional research interests include violent extremism, fragility and resilience.

-Ms. Yacoubian was a Fulbright scholar in Syria where she studied Arabic at the University of Damascus from 1985 to 1986.
+Yacoubian was a Fulbright scholar in Syria where she studied Arabic at the University of Damascus from 1985 to 1986.
 She has held an international affairs fellowship with the Council on Foreign Relations (CFR) and is currently a CFR member.
-Ms. Yacoubian earned an master's degree in public administration from Harvard University’s Kennedy School of Government and a bachelor's degree from Duke University.
+She earned a master's in public administration from Harvard University’s Kennedy School of Government and a bachelor's in public policy from Duke University.